may1.JPG

 Horoka Tomamu Montane Forest is a nature reserve in Hokkaido, the northern island of Japan.
 It was established in 2010, the United Nations International Year of Biodiversity.

+The reserve is named after the Horoka Tomamu River, one of the headwaters of the Mu River, which rises in the centre of the island and flows southwest to the Pacific Ocean.
 The centre of the conservation area is the 662 metres (2,172 feet) high Mt Maru ('Round Mountain'), which is surrounded by mountain streams, including the upper Horoka Tomamu River.
 The lowest part of the land is about 500 metres (1650 feet) above sea level.
+The extent of the area is currently 50.5 hectares (125 acres).

 dblogoe72.jpg